smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 }
 ```

 Along side the protocol specific constructors, `Router` includes a `layer` method.
 This provides a way for the customer to apply a `tower::Layer` to all routes.
-For every protocol, `Router::layer`, has the approximately the same behavior:
+For every protocol, `Router::layer` has the approximately the same behavior:

 ```rust
 let new_routes = old_routes